Voltage Drop calculator ⚡

 Advanced Voltage Drop Calculator

 Calculating voltage loss accurately requires more than just knowing the wire size and distance.
 In real-world applications, factors like AC magnetic reactance, power factor, and parallel conductor setups drastically change your end-of-circuit voltage.
-Our Advanced Voltage Drop Calculator processes all of these variables to give you professional-grade results for both Imperial (AWG) and Metric (mm²) systems.
+Our Advanced Voltage Drop Calculator processes all of these variables in real-time to give you professional-grade results for both Imperial (AWG) and Metric (mm²) systems.

 How to Use the Calculator

 - Set your electrical phase: Choose between DC, Single-Phase AC, or 3-Phase AC.
-Note: Selecting an AC phase will automatically unlock advanced fields for Conduit Material and Power Factor.
+The tool will automatically adjust the length multiplier.
+Note: Selecting an AC phase will unlock advanced fields for Conduit Material and Power Factor.

 - Input circuit details: Enter your source voltage, total load current (Amps), and the one-way distance of the cable run.